hind-sagar-biswas/ScrapPyJS/README.md

 ## How to Use

-1. Import the necessary modules:
+1. Import the Scrappy:

     ```python
-    from selenium import webdriver
-    from selenium.webdriver.chrome.options import Options
-    from selenium.webdriver.common.by import By
-    from selenium.webdriver.support.ui import WebDriverWait
-    from selenium.webdriver.support import expected_conditions as EC
+    from scrappy import ScrapPy
     ```

 2. Create an instance of the Scrappy class: